-Researching the type of question you may be asked and preparing how you will answer it successfully is a great way to ensure you feel confident and able to make the very best impression throughout your interview.
+Researching the type of questions you may be asked and preparing how you will answer them successfully is a great way to ensure you feel confident and able to make the very best impression throughout your interview.

 There is a good chance that many of the questions will be scenario or example based but this is nothing to worry about.
 Throughout your career so far, you will have faced numerous challenges, encountered many people and honed your problem-solving skills to a fine art.
 Therefore, finding an example shouldn’t be an issue, deciding which one you will use could be more of a challenge.

 Q. What skills do you need to be a successful HR professional?

 It may seem like a strange question, after all they know what skills they are looking for so why ask?
 Well, this question isn’t quite what it seems, it is designed to test your understanding of what makes HR different, not necessarily the general skills required.
 It goes without saying that you need to be hard-working and a team player, but these characteristics are not unique to the profession.
 Think instead about traits that stand out, such as:

 Diplomacy – you will be handling sensitive issues on a regular basis.